[JAC186] Gear Induction Hardening Analysis Using Two Frequencies

 In this material, the validity of coil geometry used for quenching is evaluated by heating the gear top and bottom at high and low frequencies, respectively, to confirm uniform temperature distribution on the surface of the gear.

-Fig. 1 shows the eddy current loss density distribution of the surface of the gear and the cross-section of a tooth top.
-Each cross-section shown in the figure is the XY-plane at the midway position of the tooth width.
-The magnetic field generated by the coil produces eddy currents on the gear tooth surface.
-This eddy currents are distributed on the surface of the gear due to the skin effect.
+Fig. 1 shows the eddy current loss density distribution of the surface of the work piece and the cross-section of a tooth top.
+Eddy current loss density distribution is shown in both low and high frequencies.
+Each cross-section shown in the figure at the midway position of the tooth width.
+The magnetic field generated by the coil produces eddy currents on the work piece surface.
+This eddy currents are distributed on the surface of the work piece due to the skin effect.

-Temperature Distribution and Variation of the Gear
+Temperature Distribution and Variation of the Work Piece

 The difference in heat generation from the coil geometry can also be verified in Fig. 3.
 It is also possible to confirm at each measurement point that the temperature exceeds the Curie point of 800 deg C at around 2.0 sec.

-Fig. 2 Temperature distribution at 2.4 s
+Fig. 2 Temperature distribution at 2.0 s

 Magnetic Flux Lines